benlcollins/rails_api_testing_examples/readme.md

 rake test
 ```

-This test should fail! assert_not ensures that test is false, but because we removed validation, our muppet save so the statement muppet.save was true.
+This test should fail! *assert_not* ensures that test is false, but because we removed validation the statement *muppet.save* was true, so the test failed.

 ```
 FF